PaperMC/docs/docs/paper/dev/getting-started/how-do-plugins-work.md

 Plugins can have configuration files.
 These files are used to store data that the plugin needs to run.
 For example, a plugin that adds a new block to the game might have a configuration file that stores the block's ID.
-Configuration files should be stored in the `plugins` folder in the server directory.
+Configuration files should be stored in the plugin's data folder, within the `plugins` folder.
 The server offers a YAML configuration API that can be used to read and write configuration files.
 See [here](/paper/dev/plugin-configurations) for more information.

 ## Scheduling Tasks